Boobie Cactus -Myrtillocactusgeometrizans fukurokuryuzinboku

 Optimal Soil & Fertilizer Needs

 The Boobie cactus likes very airy, porous, nutrient-rich, soggy soil that mimics their natural habitat with a pH of 5.6 - 6.5.
 Cacti require fast-draining soil that dries completely between waterings.
 A cactus mix or a blend of potting soil, sand, and perlite works well.
-Instead, make or buy a well-draining potting mix, or ideally, use our specialized cactus potting mix that contains 5 natural substrates and mycorrhizae to promote the development of a strong root system that helps your cactus to thrive.
+Instead, make or buy a well-draining soil mix, or ideally, use our specialized cactus potting mix that contains 5 natural substrates and mycorrhizae to promote the development of a strong root system that helps your cactus to thrive.

 When it comes to fertilizer, the Boobie Cactus is not a heavy feeder.
 It generally thrives in nutrient-poor conditions.
-It's best to use a balanced natural fertilizer specifically formulated for cacti once a year during the growing season in the spring.
+It's best to use a balanced (5-10-5) NPK fertilizer specifically formulated for cacti once a year during the growing season in the spring.
 However, during the dormant period in winter, it's best to avoid fertilizing altogether.
 Overfertilizing can lead to salt buildup in the soil, which can harm the booby cactus.

 Remember, providing well-draining soil and using a balanced, diluted fertilizer sparingly will help ensure the optimal growth and health of your Boobie Cactus Myrtillocactus geometrizans fukurokuryuzinboku.